shilad/wikibrain/README.md

 }
 ```

-You could override these by creating an external configuration file (i.e. `override.conf`) with:
+You could override these by creating an external override configuration file (i.e. `override.conf`) with:

 ```
 	dao.dataSource.default : psql